The joys and frustrations of online teaching (a teacher’s perspective)January 8, 2018

 A day in the life of an online teacherJanuary 8, 2018

-My name is Lindsay Stevens, and I currently work as an ESL teacher at a Korean school in Wuxi, China.
+My name is Lindsay.
+I currently work as an ESL teacher at a Korean school in Wuxi, China.

 Working at Pangea was all hustle and bustle.
 In-between teaching GLs and PLs, and doing writing corrections, I earned every cent that I made.
 It was fun teaching in a virtual classroom for the first time, and being connected to different students from all over the world.
 Working with some awesome teachers from different walks of life inspired me, and I tried to emulate their various teaching styles.